Feel

 "When pay shrinks, choices shrink.
 The gender pay gap is a structural loss of time, safety, and freedom."

 It names the part the spreadsheet cannot hold on its own: how lower pay reshapes housing, care, study, movement, and long-term confidence.
+The gap is not just a number -it is a condition that narrows what becomes possible in a life.

 What the gap changes